Study with the Department of Social Inquiry

 Sociology courses

-Explore how social structures and practices influence our lives and social interactions.
+Explore how social structure and practices influence our lives and social interactions.
+Build skills in analysis, research and critical thinking to meet the challenges of social change.

 Read more